-Here’s me being totally honest with you: if you have debt right now on your shoulders, it’s best if you avoid travelling.
+Here’s me being honest with you: if you have debt right now on your shoulders, it’s best if you avoid traveling.
 All you should be focusing on is getting rid of that nasty cruel debt from your life.

 So I suggest you get out of debt first then get out of your house for travelling.

 Also, there is a term known as off-season, if you travel during off seasons of the country you want to visit, you’re surely going to save a lot of money on flight tickets.

 Even a tour guide offers lower prices during off-seasons.
 Plan a trip to a place during the off-season, it might just be 40 – 50% cheaper than visiting during peak seasons.